ED ON CAMPUS PRESIDENTIAL RESPONSIBILITIES

 Magazine Swaps: For something fun to do, have a social event that’s set up as a magazine swap.
 Just tell students to bring issues of magazines they’ve read and are ready to part with.
 Then, it’s literally as easy as a swap!
 Bring an issue of Esquire; take a copy of Real Simple.
 Plus, this kind of thing lends itself to lots of great conversation.

 Virtual Resume Workshops: This is one of Ed’s signature activities.
-Chapters submit their resumes to Sarah, and we have a variety of magazine editors critique them.
+Chapters submit their resumes to Elizabeth, and we have a variety of magazine editors critique them.
 It’s one of the most rewarding ways to get feedback on your resumes—and from exactly the type of person who’d be hiring you for an internship or job down the road!
 So the advice is rock-solid.
 There are two cycles for resume submissions: one in the fall and one in the spring.
 Check the Ed on Campus site for deadlines and procedures.

 Book Clubs: This type of activity tends to work better when you’re not in college and don’t have required reading, but if your members are looking for some pleasure reading, why not start a book club for mag-related titles?
 Could be fun to do a book a semester.
 There are tons of magazine-related books out there.